184th Attack Squadron: Current status

-In July 2012, the Wing deployed 275 airmen and aircraft to Afghanistan in support of Operation Enduring Freedom.
+In July 2012, the 188th Wing deployed 275 airmen and aircraft to Afghanistan in support of Operation Enduring Freedom.
 They were assigned to the 455th Air Expeditionary Wing, Bagram Airfield, near Kabul.
 This was the second AEF deployment for the 188th as a unit since receiving A-10 Thunderbolt II "Warthogs" 14 April 2007.
 The 188th's last AEF deployment transpired in 2010 when the unit deployed about 300 Airmen and 12 A-10Cs to the 451st Air Expeditionary Wing at Kandahar Airfield.

-The guardsmen remained in Afghanistan until October, flying close-air support in response to ground troops who may be in contact with the enemy, or to escort convoys in particularly hostile areas.
+The guardsmen remained in Afghanistan until October, flying close air support in response to ground troops who may be in contact with the enemy, or to escort convoys in particularly hostile areas.
 When not supporting ground troops, A-10s patrol designated sectors and provided aerial reconnaissance on locations of interest to ground commanders.
 In three months, Arkansas ANG A-10s delivered more than 60,000 30mm cannon rounds and more than 250 precision munitions on enemy targets.

-In June 2014, the last of the units A-10C aircraft departed and the unit was re-designated the 184th Attack Squadron.
+In June 2014, the last of the units A-10C aircraft departed and the unit was redesignated the 184th Attack Squadron.